linisa/fiskenatet/README.md

-Fiskenätet is an auction application where users can put items up for sale and bid on auctions.
+Fiskenätet is an auction application where users can put items up for sale and bid on other users items.

 Techniques used:
+Java
 Spring Framework
 JS
 MySQL
 jQuery
 Maven
 JPA